 Super hardwearing and highly scratch resistant, vinyl flooring is not only a great for playing on – the smooth surface makes it perfect for doing jigsaws, playing games and for playing with cars and trains.
 It’s warm and soft underfoot, easy to clean, and has outstanding noise insulation, making it the perfect choice for playroom designs.
 This flooring is from The Colour Flooring Company.

-4. Devote space in a children's playroom to P.E
+15. Devote space in a playroom to climbing

 An indoor climbing frame like this one from Niro Sport is a great playroom idea, especially for rainy days when kids can’t get outside.
 The poles are held in place between the floor and ceiling using tension, so no need for drills, hammers or nails.
 Our advice?
 Put very soft or padded flooring beneath.

-5. Looking for colourful playroom ideas?
+16. Looking for colorful playroom ideas?
 Mix and match with paint

 Whatever colour you choose for your playroom design, make sure the finish is, at the very least, wipeable.
 Paints with a low sheen are more durable than matt emulsions, and any marks can be wiped off without damaging the paint.
 If you do choose a paint with a matt finish, use a tester pot first to check if the finish is chalky.
 If it is, it won’t wipe down well.